-Professorship in children's medicine
+Professorship in paediatrics

 Purpose: to strengthen research in children's medicine at Linköping University through a unique initiative to recruit an internationally renowned researcher with a well-established research group.
 The intended focus is primarily patient-centred clinical and/or clinical-experimental research.
-More information about the announcement will be available shortly.

 Forms of funding